ulsdevteam/islandora_datastreams_io/README.md

 ## 4. Modify or Copy datastream optionally using an xslt transformation
 This method will allow a datastream to be transformed using an XSLT transform file.
 This will only work on datastreams that are text/xml.
 Also, the XSLT transform must be valid.

 Additionally, a datastream could be copied to a new  datastream identifier without any transform.
 We needed to copy a large number of OBJ datastreams to be PDF datastreams.
-In order to do this, we simply selected the PID values (using "List of PID values" for the Select Objects mode), selected the OBJ datastream as the source to transform, skipped the transform option, and set the destination datastream to PDF.
+In order to do this, simply select the objects and select the OBJ datastream as the source to transform, skipped the transform option, and set the destination datastream to PDF or PDF_COPY or whatever you need.
+Keep in mind that this option will create copies of datastreams -- and if those datastreams are large, you should consider the amount of space that this would entail.

+When the **Destination Datastream** is set to "**MODS**", the MODS xml may be checked against one of the MODS version 3.x schemas and potentially trigger the MODS to DC transform operation.
+See the **Configuration** on **Schema Checking** and **MODS to DC XSL Transform** sections for more info.

 ## 5. Update object label from MODS titleInfo/title value
 This method will allow a set of objects to have their object label value (displayed as the title) with their current MODS `titleInfo/title` node value.